Supporting Your Student Returning To School After Cancer Treatment

 It is important for schools to let your student's parents know straightaway if there are any students with these infectious diseases.
 See Letter to let other parents know about your student's cancer.

-Parents will appreciate knowing your school has a plan around how to help protect their child's immunity.
+Parents will appreciate knowing your school has a plan around how to help protect their child's health.

 What kind of concerns might my student returning from cancer treatment have?